Car Rental Coupon Codes to Save You Hundreds

 - Is inclusion of insurance coverage important?

-Here are a list of my favorite codes I have consistently used and have been able to save hundreds of dollars.
+Here are a list of my favourite codes I have consistently used and have been able to save hundreds of dollars.
 In parentheses I’ve put my 2 cents on the code and what it can get you.
 To simulate the prices I’m even going to do the following example to show you how the codes can give you killer deals.
 Price without codes is at the car rental company title level.
 Price after taxes and fees in USD.

 Example car rental search